bitVivAZ/blog/index.md

 show_tile: false
 ---

-I am currently studying B.Sc Applied Mathematics and Computer Science.
-Since a very young age I loved playing video games and working on computers.
-This naturaly led to me discovering my passion for programming and making things!
+Since a very young age I loved playing video games and working on computers, this naturaly led to me discovering my passion for programming and making things!
+I would love to become a profesional developer and make things that will have impact on other people's live s!